 After registering as a donor, I kind of forgot about it and continued on with my daily life.
-All that changed in November of 2007 during my first year at Yeshiva University.
+All that changed in November 2007 during my first year at Yeshiva University.
 One morning while walking to class, my cell phone rang with a number I didn’t recognize.
 It was Gift of Life informing me I was a potential match for a patient.
-After some thought I decided to go ahead with the next step in the process, which was giving blood samples to test just how close of a match I was.
-I later heard from Gift of Life that the patient’s doctor recommended another treatment instead of a transplant, and they would not need my donation.
-After a wave of relief swept over me the Gift of Life once again left my mind.
+After some thought, I decided to go ahead with the next step in the process, which was giving blood samples to test just how close of a match I was.
+I later heard from Gift of Life that the patient’s doctor recommended another treatment instead of a transplant and that they would not need my donation.
+After a wave of relief swept over me, Gift of Life once again left my mind.

-Or so, it did for about a year, until November of 2008, when I got another call from Gift of Life asking me to donate for a different person in need of a transplant.
+Until about a year later, that is: in November 2008, I got another call from Gift of Life asking me to donate for a different person in need of a transplant.
 I started to look for reasons why I shouldn’t donate, but in my mind I could never justify them.
 The pros kept outweighing the cons.
 The chance to save someone’s life is not something you get every day.
 I could give that gift my teacher never got.
-So I said, “yes.”
+So I said yes.

-On February 2nd, my donation date, I woke up early and made my way to Dana Farber, where they took more blood to ran even more tests.
-By 8:30 that morning I was hooked up to a machine that would filter stem cells out of my blood.
+On February 2, my donation date, I woke up early and made my way to Dana Farber, where they took more blood to run even more tests.
+By half past eight that morning, I was hooked up to a machine that would filter stem cells out of my blood.
 Two movies, several phone calls, and six hours later, I was done.
 Although the procedure was not invasive (it required just two needles), it took a few days to regain full strength.
 Who would have thought watching movies for a few hours would be so exhausting?